AcademySoftwareFoundation/OpenTimelineIO/README.md

    + `pip install .`
    + `python setup.py install`

-3. However, if you want to build for Python but you also want to install the OTIO C++ headers and libraries, then run one of the following two commands
+3. However, if you want to build for Python but you also want to install the OTIO C++ headers and libraries, then run the following two commands:
-   + `pip install . --install-option=“--cxx-install-root=/home/someone/cxx-otio-root"`
+   + `pip install .`
    + `python setup.py install --cxx-install-root=/home/someone/cxx-otio-root`

+   The first will install the OTIO python run time components in your python environment, and the second will install the headers and libraries in the location you choose.
+If you are working on the C++ runtime, the setup.py script can be invoked repeatedly for rapid build iteration.

-   To compile a C++ file, add the following -I flags:
+   To compile a C++ file referencing the OTIO headers using gcc or clang, add the following -I flags:
    + `c++ -c source.cpp -I/home/someone/cxx-otio-root/include -I/home/someone/cxx-otio-root/include/opentimelineio/deps`

-   To link, add the following -L/-l flags:
+   To link using gcc or clang, add the following -L/-l flags:
    + `c++ ... -L/home/someone/cxx-otio-root/lib -lopentimelineio`

-   (If you are using only opentime, not opentimelineio, use -lopentime.
-Also, you could leave out the second -I flag.)
+   If you are using only opentime without opentimelineio, use -lopentime, and the second -I flag can be omitted.

 Example Usage
 -------